marcelortizv/triplediff/README.md

 ![](man/figures/README-unnamed-chunk-11-1.png)<!-- -->

-Finally, we can also estimate the group-time average treatment effect on the treated using a GMM-based estimator with not-yet-treated units as comparison group.
+Finally, we can also estimate the group-time average treatment effect using a GMM-based estimator with not-yet-treated units as comparison group.
 This is done by setting the `control_group` parameter to `"notyettreated"` in the `ddd` function.

 - ⚠️ We recommend users to read our paper for more details on the GMM-based procedure and its difference with other estimators relying